neelniloy/E-Library-System/README.md

 # E-Library-System
-This is a C language based Library management system project
+This is a C language based Library management system